ycvogt/epicol18/README.md

 ### 🏷️ **License**

-Please mind the licence posted with this repository.
-You may use my app to do research, but please cite my work appropriately.
+Please mind the licence posted with this repository under ```LICENSE```.
+You are free to use my repository to do research, provided that you cite my work appropriately.

 ### 📚 **Sources**